 For the remaining 39 websites, PubNation explored how they handled users with ad-blockers – and the systems they had potentially put in place to circumvent ad-blocking.
 PubNation categorized advertisements into three groups:

 - Standard ads

 Mostly sponsored sections below articles

 - Native ads

-When you embed affiliate links in your content these are usually not blocked by adblock software as most software developers know it would harm the user’s browsing experience.
+When you embed Affiliate Links in your content, these are usually not blocked by ad-block software, as most software developers know this would harm the user’s browsing experience.

-However, classic banners are blocked for up to one third of your traffic.

-As an affiliate you should move your focus towards content or native advertisements and make sure that classic banner ads only serve as a backup revenue source.
+However, classic banners are blocked for up to one-third of your traffic.
+Therefore, as an affiliate, you should shift your focus towards content or to native advertisements and ensure classic banner ads only serve as a back-up reven